Amorphous silicon: Hydrogenated amorphous silicon

 Unhydrogenated a-Si has a very high defect density which leads to undesirable semiconductor properties such as poor photoconductivity and prevents doping which is critical to engineering semiconductor properties.
 By introducing hydrogen during the fabrication of amorphous silicon, photoconductivity is significantly improved and doping is made possible.
-Hydrogenated amorphous silicon, a-Si:H, was first fabricated in 1969 by Robert Carnegie Chittick, Alexander and Sterling by deposition using a silane gas (SiH_{4}) precursor.
+Hydrogenated amorphous silicon, a-Si:H, was first fabricated in 1969 by Robert Carnegie Chittick, who recently passed away on 16th March 2026, Alexander and Sterling by deposition using a silane gas (SiH_{4}) precursor.
 The resulting material showed a lower defect density and increased conductivity due to impurities.
 Interest in a-Si:H came when (in 1975), LeComber and Spear discovered the ability for substitutional doping of a-Si:H using phosphine (n-type) or diborane (p-type).
 The role of hydrogen in reducing defects was verified by Paul's group at Harvard who found a hydrogen concentration of about 10 atomic % through IR vibration, which for Si-H bonds has a frequency of about 2000 cm^{−1}.
 Starting in the 1970s, a-Si:H was developed in solar cells by David E. Carlson and C. R. Wronski at RCA Laboratories.
 Conversion efficiency steadily climbed to about 13.6% in 2015.